On September

 optimistic answer.
 But now, I see that Burma and my people are slipping into a

-as communal riots, deepening poverty, ongoing
+state of profound anxiety as communal riots, deepening poverty, ongoing

 civil strife, and the rivalries of political elites ravage the country.
 I don't